idiap/facereclib/doc/experiments.rst

 argument.

-Other arguments
+Other Arguments
 ---------------

 For some applications it is interesting to get calibrated scores.
 Simply add the:

 * ``--calibrate-scores``

-option and another set of score files will be created by training the score calibration on the scores of the 'dev' group and execute it to all available groups .
+option and another set of score files will be created by training the score calibration on the scores of the ``'dev'`` group and execute it to all available groups.
 The scores will be located at the same directory as the **nonorm** and **ztnorm** scores, and the file names are **calibrated-dev** (and **calibrated-eval** if applicable) .

 During score computation, the probe files usually will be loaded on need.